Mission Statement of Westmont College

 3. sees computer science as central to the liberal arts;

 4. has a research agenda that includes opportunities for undergraduate students to participate;

 The computer science program at Westmont grows out of the assumption that a solid theoretical understanding provides the necessary basis for elegantly and efficiently solving problems – whether in research or development.
 With this pedagogical perspective in mind, the new faculty member will have opportunities to make significant contributions to the content and structure of the program.

 Applicants should send a cover letter, curriculum vitae, a formal application (http://www.westmont.edu/_offices/provost/documents/faculty_application2012.pdf), and the names and contact information of three references to Patti Hunter, Chair, Department of Mathematics and Computer Science, 955 La Paz Road, Santa Barbara, CA 93108, or to email@example.com.
 The cover letter should explicitly address the applicant's interest in and experience teaching and mentoring students from diverse backgrounds.
 Review of applications begins immediately and continues until the position is filled.
 Westmont is an EEO employer, seeking to be diverse in people and programs consistent with its mission.

-Please send letter of interest, curriculum vitae, and a formal application (http://www.westmont.edu/_offices/provost/documents/faculty_application2012.pdf) to Dr. Gregg Afman, Westmont College, 955 La Paz.
-Rd., Santa Barbara, CA 93108.
-Materials can also be sent via email to email@example.com.
-Letters of recommendation and additional materials will be requested after the initial screening process.
-Review of applicants will begin October 15, 2013 and continue until position is filled.
+Applicants should send a cover letter, curriculum vitae, a formal application (http://www.westmont.edu/_offices/provost/documents/faculty_application2012.pdf), and the names and contact information of three references to Dr. Andrea Gurney, Chair, Department of Psychology, Westmont College, 955 La Paz Road, Santa Barbara, CA 93108, or to firstname.lastname@example.org.
+Review of applications begins immediately and continues until the position is filled.
 Westmont is an EEO employer, seeking to be diverse in people and programs consistent with its mission.